Blockchair/Blockchair.Support/API.md

 ### Changelog

+* v.2.0.29 - Jun 30th, 2019
+    * The [State changes](API_DOCUMENTATION_EN.md#link_state) feature now supports requesting potential state changes caused by mempool transactions.
+The endpoint is `https://api.blockchair.com/{:chain}/state/changes/mempool`.
+It's now possible to easily build an app watching for transactions incoming/outgoing to/from millions of addresses, see [an example](API_DOCUMENTATION_EN.md#link_state).
 * v.2.0.28 - Jun 28th, 2019
     * Added support for Groestlcoin nodes.
 The endpoint is `https://api.blockchair.com/groestlcoin/nodes`.
 The `stats` endpoint (`https://api.blockchair.com/groestlcoin/stats`) now also shows the node count.
 * v.2.0.27 - Jun 27th, 2019
     * Effective July 19th, there will be a new policy on using our Public API for both non-commercial and commercial projects.
-Please see [Applying for an API key first](https://github.com/Blockchair/Blockchair.Support/blob/master/API_DOCUMENTATION_EN.md#link_apikey) and apply for an API key before July 19th!
-Since this is a major compatibility-breaking change, `context.api.next_major_update` is set to `2019-07-19 18:07:19` (see [General Provisions](#link_generalprovisions))
+Please see [Applying for an API key first](API_DOCUMENTATION_EN.md#link_apikey) and apply for an API key before July 19th!
+Since this is a major compatibility-breaking change, `context.api.next_major_update` is set to `2019-07-19 18:07:19` (see [General Provisions](API_DOCUMENTATION_EN.md#link_generalprovisions))
     * Removed `ethereum.uncles.total_difficulty` column according to https://github.com/ethereum/go-ethereum/issues/19024
 * v.2.0.26 - Jun 20th, 2019
     * Added `utxo` array showing available unspent transaction outputs for Bitcoin-like coins to the following endpoints: